dilettant/thepublicoffice/_posts/2012-09-01-special-issue-fix.md

 * Alice Chauchat
 	* alicechauchat@leslaboratoires.org
+    * cost for our budget, but will be charged directly from Les Labo
-    * waiting for reply from Jo re who can book her flight
+		* Barbara will book her travel

 * Nilo Martinez